 Do I drop my child off or stay?
 TSC classes are designed so that children and their family members can all participate together.
 Unless there is a reason why you feel your child would do better without you there, we recommend that at least one family member be present and participate.

 Where are classes held?
-We currently offer TSC classes at two locations:
+We currently offer TSC classes at three locations (locations may vary depending on session):

 - Wild @ Art Studio in Five Points Area of Raleigh (across from Roanoke Park)